Employee Assistance Criteria

 - An employee’s spouse or dependent child dies unexpectedly and life insurance is adequate to cover expenses and future care of the employee.
 Or if a family death was not preceded by excessive medical bills and assistance is only needed for funeral expenses.

 - An employee resigns or retires from the department and is no longer a current FDC employee or contractor providing services to the FL Dept. of Corrections.

 - An employee is pending dismissal or the Warden or Circuit Administrator has concerns over the legitimacy of the request for Employee Assistance.
 The request should still be sent to the Corrections Foundation with a recommendation of “Not Recommended” so that the request may be kept on file.

-- An employee is on medical leave, but has insurance coverage such as a HMO which covers 100% and belongs to the state sick-leave pool.
+- An employee is on medical leave, but has adequate insurance coverage.
 The employee has not missed a paycheck due to the illness and has not experienced substantial out-of-pocket medical bills of $1,000 or more and is not on leave without pay.

 - Dentist and eye doctor bills are outside the realm of assistance.

-- Home or auto burglary or vandalism of the employee’s home or auto.
+- Burglary or vandalism of the employee’s home or auto.
 These situations would be covered by homeowners and auto insurance.

 Examples of hardships that do not qualify for assistance include: